Borage/starflower (Borago Officinalis)

-Borage is a beautiful flowering plant that grows in the wild in the Mediterranean.
+Borage also known as Starflower is a beautiful flowering plant that grows in the wild in the Mediterranean.
 It is cultivated and used widely throughout Europe for its healing properties and for a nice addition to a salad.
 Borage is also cultivated in the US, where it is more popular as an herbal supplement rather than a food product.
-The leaves are robust and have medicinal properties and the topper of the plant is a striking blue star shaped flower.
+The leaves are robust and have medicinal properties and the topper of the plant is a striking blue star shaped flower hence the name.
 The flowers are edible as well and are often found candied for cake decorations or made into sweet syrups.
 In Italy it is served as a side dish much like a serving of vegetables.

 Borage is also packed with other healthy nutrients that are great for the body.
 Borage is a good herbal supplement for women because it contains high levels of calcium and iron, nutrients many women are deficient in.
 Potassium, Zinc, B and C Vitamins, and beta carotene are packed into the Borage plant making it very nutritional.